 Scaring is starting early at Toverland!
-From 9 October–7 November, Friday and Saturday evenings from 19:00–23:00 are Halloween Nights!
-Take an especially spooky forest walk and watch out for actors roaming the park waiting to give you a fright.
+From 9 October-6 November, Friday and Saturday evenings from 19:00-23:00 are Halloween Nights!
+Every Toverland Halloween Night ends with a bang – don’t miss the firework show every night at 22:45.

 There’s five scare zones – including ancient warriors, pirates, circus performers and an enchanted ice witch, a haunted house, and a special maze set up just for Halloween.

 Looking for Halloween amusement parks you can go to all year round?
 All your senses will be on red alert at the Amsterdam Dungeon as you take a spooktacular walkthrough adventure into the 500-year-old history of Amsterdam.
-Enjoy 7 shows, meet a cast of characters, and prepare for goosebumps.
+Get ready to live and breath with Amsterdam’s darkest history.
 Screaming encouraged.

 Belgium is just as ghoul as the Netherlands

 Antwerp’s top theme park has virtual reality, cowboys, and kids’ rides, but this time of year there’s even more fun when Bobbejaanland becomes a Halloween amusement park you can’t miss.
 Get ready for a fright fest at Bobbejaanland this Halloween!